First, what is financial wellness, and how can it be defined?

-The term financial wellness is made up of two words, which cannot be separated.
-They are intrinsically linked.
+The term financial wellness is made up of two words that are intrinsically linked.
 Think about it - it’s unlikely an individual can experience high levels of wellbeing if stressed about their finances.

 A 2017 Workplace Benefits Report by Bank of America revealed that 56% of employees say they are very or somewhat stressed about their financial situation.